Prayer of an Old Man by +Elder Eusevios Vittis

 Since the beginning of the new church year in September,

-I have become the cook and the personal carer of a mentally- ill brother.
+I have become the secretary and personal carer of a mentally- ill brother.

 Through the intercessions of